-In this case one has $E(\mathbb{X},T)=\mathbb{X}$ as compact Abelian group. \end{theo} Here the compact Abelian group structure of a compact minimal equicontinuous system $(\mathbb{X},T)$ with Abelian acting group is only determined by the choice (which is arbitrary) of one element $\mathfrak{e}\in \mathbb{X}$ which plays the role of unit, from which the group structure extends that of $T$ mapped on the dense orbit $\mathfrak{e}.T$.
-In this case the equality $E(\mathbb{X},T)=\mathbb{X}$ is performed by identifying a transformation $g\in E(\mathbb{X},T)$ with $\mathfrak{e}.g$ in $\mathbb{X}$.
-Outside the scope of equicontinuous systems, The Ellis semigroup is a quite complicated object as it is formed of mappings neither necessarily continuous nor invertible, and is not commutative.
-However a general construction allows to attach to any compact dynamical system a particular factor:
+Here the compact Abelian group structure of a compact minimal equicontinuous system $(\mathbb{X},T)$ with Abelian acting group is only determined by the choice (which is arbitrary) of one element $\mathfrak{e}\in \mathbb{X}$ which plays the role of a unit, from which the group structure extends that of $T$ mapped on the dense orbit $\mathfrak{e}.T$.
+In this case the equality $E(\mathbb{X},T)=\mathbb{X}$ is achieved by identifying a transformation $g\in E(\mathbb{X},T)$ with $\mathfrak{e}.g$ in $\mathbb{X}$.
+Outside the scope of equicontinuous systems, the Ellis semigroup is a quite complicated object as it is formed of mappings neither necessarily continuous nor invertible, and is not commutative.
+However a general construction allows us to attach to any compact dynamical system a particular factor: